jlph79/QuizDP_600/README.md

 - Progress saving and loading
 - Support for multiple question types (multiple-choice, hotspot, drag-and-drop)
 - Case study support
+- Intelligent question selection algorithm
+- Algorithm performance tracking and reset functionality

+## Intelligent Question Selection Algorithm

+The application now features an intelligent question selection algorithm that ensures users are exposed to all available questions over time.
+Here's how it works:

+1. Question Tracking:
+   - The algorithm keeps track of how many times each question has been practiced.
+   - It also tracks incorrect answers and questions marked for review.

+2. Selection Priority:
+   - Unpracticed questions (50% priority)
+   - Least practiced questions (30% priority)
+   - Incorrect questions (10% priority)
+   - Questions marked for review (10% priority)

+3. Performance Metrics:
+   - Total questions presented: The total number of questions shown to the user across all sessions.
+   - Unique questions presented: The number of distinct questions the user has seen.
+   - Questions until full coverage: The number of questions it took to cover all available questions at least once.

+4. Algorithm Reset:
+   - Users can reset the algorithm, which clears all tracking data and starts the learning process from scratch.

+## Algorithm Performance Page

+A new "Algorithm Performance" page has been added to the application.
+Here, users can:

+1. View current algorithm performance stats.
+2. Reset the algorithm to start fresh.

+To access this page:
+1. Log in to the application.
+2. Select "Algorithm Performance" from the app mode dropdown in the sidebar.

 ## Database

 The application uses SQLite for data persistence.
 The database file `quiz_app.db` will be created in the same directory as the application files.
+The database schema has been updated to include algorithm performance tracking.

 ## Configuration

 User-specific settings are stored in the database and can be modified through the Configuration page in the application.
+The number of questions per exam practice session can still be configured here.

 ## Known Issues and Limitations